 Drivers not conforming to regulations will receive a traffic citation.
-The violator shall be subject to a penalty of \$50.00 which shall be paid within seven (7) days from the date the citation is issued.
+The violator shall be subject to a penalty of \$50.00\ which shall be paid within seven (7) days from the date the citation is issued.
 The University reserves the right to restrict or withdraw campus-driving privileges to violators.

 The University also reserves the right to have vehicles in violations of regulations towed at the owner's expense for infractions such as failing to park in designated areas, non-registered vehicles, or failing to display a University decal.
-To ensure that you are in compliance, request a Traffic Rules and Regulations brochure from the Department of Public Safety.
+To ensure that you are in compliance visit the Public Safety website at www.jsums.edu/campuspolice and click the "Parking" menu selection.

-Rates subject to change.
+\Rates subject to change.